Subaru Legacy (second generation): Equipment

 The remote keyless entry can unlock just the drivers door by pushing the unlock button once, while holding down the button unlocks all doors.
 Using the key to unlock the door after using the remote keyless entry to lock the doors will cause the alarm to sound, if equipped with a security system.
 The doors must be unlocked with the remote to avoid the security system being set off.

 An unusual interior change placed the power window switches flat against the door panel, whereas the window switches for the first generation and third generation extended from the door panels and were oriented in a horizontal position and were located underneath the drivers or occupants hands for easy location and use, and integrated into the door pull and armrest.
 The express up feature for the driver's window was also removed, leaving express down only.
 The power door lock switch design was upgraded to a more conventional door lock switch, installed next to the power window switches, with a secondary power lock switch installed for the front passenger.
 This approach was also used on the 1990–1993 Honda Integra.

 Side turn signal repeater lenses that were introduced on the USA 1992–1994 Legacy were replaced by a plastic cap that covers a hole where the side repeater is utilized internationally, and the color of the cap matches the color of the door rub strip on vehicles sold in North America.

 Many EJ25D DOHC 2.5 L engines for this generation experienced internal head gasket leakage around 100,000 miles, (160,000 km).
-Potential causes included head gasket design, and coolant charge and corrosion - aggravated by cavitation caused by the coolant acting as a ground for the car's electrical system, causing it to take on a positive charge.
+Potential causes may include inadequate head gasket design, coolant charge, and corrosion.